Msaghu/HR-Analysis-Project/README.md

 # HR-Dashboard-MySQL-PowerBI
-A data visualisation project for using HR data using Power BI and SQL We analysed a HR csv file to extract insights that we then displayed using Power BI.
+A data visualisation project for using HR data using Power BI and SQL.
+We analysed a HR csv file to extract insights that we then displayed using Power BI.

 <img width="777" alt="HR Employee report pdf" src="https://github.com/user-attachments/assets/af7fd57f-0eb0-4061-972c-b065f7701f18" />